soggybag/front-end-React/03-react-intro/README.md

 <div style={myStyles}></div>
 ```

+What's going on in the style examples?
+Style is set as JS Object with style properties named with
+JS style property names.

 **return()**

-Often you will have a multiline JSX express to return from a Component in these cases wrap it
+Often you will have a multiline JSX expression to return from a Component.
+In these cases wrap it
 all in the ( and ) and everything is okay!

 ```
 function ComplicatedWidget(props) {
-   return (
+   return ( // <--
     <div style={props.color}>
         <Clocky>{this.state.time}</Clocky>
         <ToggleButton title={this.state.isOn} />
     </div>
-   );
+   );       // <--
 }
 ```

-## Components
+## Components, props, and state

 Components are at the core of React.
 Components represent resuable UI widgets.
 Imagine everything
-you see on web page or web application as a Component.
+you see in a web page or web application as a Component.
 Components can be nested, so a complex
 UI element might be made up of several components.

 Components come in two flavors simple and smart (or stateful).

 - Simple Components take in values, called props that describe how the component should be
 configured and what it should display.
-    - props is always a JS Object
+    - props is a JS Object.
     - Simple Components are written as a function that take props as a parameter and return JSX.

 - Smart Components use props in the same as simple Components.
 These Components also keep
 an internal state.
 Think of state as variables owned by the Component.
 Changing a Component's
 state causes it to update it's appearance.
     - Smart Components are written as a JS Class.
 With the following features.
-        - Take props in the constructor
+        - Take props in the constructor.
         - Implements a render() method that returns JSX.
-        - Must extend React.Component
+        - Must extend React.Component.

 **Simple Component**
 ```